Farah-1/Age-predivtion-face-matching-/README.md

    ```bash
    python facematching.py
    ```
-*(Note: The script outputs the predicted age for both images, the true age (if available in filename), and a similarity score/verification result.)*
+*(The script outputs the predicted age for both images, the true age (if available in filename), and a similarity score/verification result.)*

 ### 2. Training the Model

 To train the age prediction model from scratch: